julien/dart_mv/README.md

 A minimalist library that implements a Model and a View class.

-A very basic example is provided in the "web" directory
+A basic example is provided in the "web" directory.

+**TODO**
+- Add command-line tests untill the test script is fixed for drone.io)

 *Soon available at the Dart [pub](http://pub.dartlang.org)*